Feyerabend/vm/README.md

 in line of being "forthified" (adopted to suit FORTH thinking).*

 The sample choosen to illustrate extended from the previous vm1-machine is the Fibonacci series:
-1, 1, 2, 3, 5, 8, 13 ... which can be defnied as a mathematical recursive function:
+1, 1, 2, 3, 5, 8, 13 ... which can be defined as a mathematical recursive function:

 ```
 F(0) = 0